 - Best Uses - Healthy vegan muffins, vegan zucchini bread, vegan pumpkin bread, vegan chocolate cookies, and vegan sausage rolls.

-- Pro - Easy to find in most stores, add fiber and nutrients to baked goods, works well.
+- Pro – Easy to find in most stores, adds fiber and nutrients to baked goods, and works well.

 - Cons - Add sweetness, so it's best in sweet baked goods.

-- Best Uses - I like to use apple sauce in the best vegan banana bread, cranberry orange muffins, and lemon poppy seed muffins.
+- Best Uses – I like to use apple sauce in the best vegan banana bread, cranberry orange muffins, vegan strawberry muffins, and lemon poppy seed muffins.

 🥤 Carbonated water